 First, you will need an Android smartphone with decent processing power.
 I have tested this on my Nexus 6, Nexus 7 (2012) tablet.
 And both worked fine.
 Second, you need to download an Android emulator and a ROM of the game you want to play.
 So let’s see how this works.

 Since these games are not designed to run on Android OS, you will need a third-party app (aka emulator) to provide a virtual environment.
 Now, there are a handful of Android emulators on PlayStore like — My Boy and RetroArch etc.

 But for this tutorial, we will use MyBoy.
 Why, well it’s the most popular and stable than any of its competitors.
 Though, do note that these emulators are not perfect and may not run every the game you threw on them.

 So head over to Google Play and install MyBoy.
 The free version is ad-supported and lacks some nifty features like saving and restoring games and cheat sheets, but still, it’s totally useable.

 Once you open the app, you will notice it will ask you to load a ROM.
 So what is ROM and how do you get it?

 Step 2: Get a ROM

-Now, since there are many independent developers who modify these ROM for you; all you have to do is load these file (.zip or .gba) onto the emulator and the game with start instantaneously.
+Now, since there are many independent developers who modify these ROM for you; all you have to do is load these files (.zip or .gba) onto the emulator and the game with start instantaneously.

-You can download these ROM (which is around few MBs) either on your computer and then send them to your android or you can directly download them on your mobile.
+You can download these ROM (which is around a few MBs) either on your computer and then send them to your android or you can directly download them on your mobile.

 And once done, open the emulator (GameBoy app) and import the ROM.
 And that’s it, your game will start instantly.